 Maraetaha 2 is not to be confused with the coastal block with the same name.
-Under the 1868 Deed of Cession negotiated in the wake of the government's military conquest and occupation of Tūranganui, the boundaries of the Poverty Bay district 'ceded' to the Crown extended south to Paritu.
-The job of determining the customary title of 'loyal natives' within the ceded district was given to the Poverty Bay Commission.
+Under the 1868 Deed of Cession, the boundaries of the Poverty Bay district 'ceded' to the Crown extended south to Paritu, and the job of determining the customary title of 'loyal natives' within the ceded district given to the Poverty Bay Commission.
 Maraetaha was one of the first blocks to go before the commissioners, in July 1869.
 The coastal block initially straddled Te Kuri a Paoa but, in an out of court arrangement, the northern, disputed end was carved off into the separate block of Te Kuri, some 800 acres.
-Maraetaha, of 13.798 acres, was awarded to Ngai Tahupō without further contest.
+353 Maraetaha. of 13,798 acres, was awarded to Ngai Tahupō without further contest.
 Te Kuri was jointly awarded to Ngai Tahupō and Rongowhakaata the same day.
-Crown title to these lands was granted in 1871 under the Poverty Bay Grants Act 1869 as joint tenancies, meaning that the listed owners held equal shares that could not be succeeded to.
+354 Crown title to these lands was granted in 1871 under the Poverty Bay Grants Act 1869 as joint tenancies, meaning that the listed owners held equal shares that could not be succeeded to.
 The grants were also free of any restrictions on lease or sale.
 Within months of the title investigation, Ngai Tāmanuhiri had leased Maraetaha to James Woodbine Johnson, a relative newcomer to the district and an in-law, on account of his marriage to Mere Hape.
-Johnson's 1869 leasehold included a right of first refusal to purchase, which he used to advantage throughout the 1870s.
+355 Johnson's 1869 leasehold included a right of first refusal to purchase, which he used to advantage throughout the 1870s.
 In 1880, in an out of court arrangement between Johnson on the one hand, and William Rees and Wi Pere as trustees for Ngai Tāmanuhiri owners on the other, it was agreed that, for an additional £3,000 payment, Johnson would receive 10,700 acres of Maraetaha - the bulk of the block - in satisfaction of his purchases of Ngai Tāmanuhiri interests.
 A court order was made to this effect and the transaction subsequently validated by the Trust Commissioner.
-364
+356

-&lt;sup>361 The boundary between the two blocks was Orongo.
+353 The boundary between the two blocks was Orongo.

-&lt;sup>362 Pickens, Wai 814 #A19, pp. 11-14.
+354 Pickens, Wai 814 #A19, pp. 11-14.
 The Ngai Tahupō claim to the Poverty Bay Commission was headed by Mita Hamuera.
 William Graham, a surveyor by profession, was said to be acting as agent for the claimants.

-Pickens, Wai 814 #A19, pp. 35-36.
+355 Pickens, Wai 814 #A19, pp. 35-36.
 Pickens recounts that Johnson chaired Cook County Council and represented the district on Auckland Provincial Council from 1873-1875.
 The Johnson pastoral enterprise on Ngai Tāmanuhiri lands involved his brother, George Johnson.
 Mere Hape is variously ascribed to Ngati Kahungunu, Rongowhakaata and Te Aitanga a Mahaki, as well as Ngai Tāmanuhiri.
 One of the daughters of this marriage, Miria Johnson, married Maui Pomare.
 The numerous Ngai Tāmanuhiri signatories to the lease are set out in Pickens, #A19, footnote 140 on p.
 41.

-&lt;sup>364 Pickens, Wai 814 #A19, pp. 44-45.
+356 Pickens, Wai 814 #A19, pp. 44-45.